-The Robinson Theatre group, Troupe 2660, had its first official show of the school year on Nov.
+The Robinson Theater group, Troupe 2660, had its first official show of the school year on Nov.
 15, Nov.
 16 and Nov.
 17. The production was called “As She Likes It” and was a reimagining of old Shakespearian plays.
 Seven in total, all from the viewpoints of the various women from those stories.

 Although having less rehearsal time because of Hurricane Helene and Milton, “As She Likes It” runs for over a daunting two hours long.